exploit-org/NetArmor/README.md

 # Netty Security Handlers
 As netty based servers may have different handlers in different order, you should first create NettyServer instance.

-By the current date (2023-12-04) following servers are implemented via separate dependencies:
+By the current date (2024-02-19) following servers are implemented via separate dependencies:
-- `ReactorNettyProvider` - For reactor netty based servers.
+- [ReactorNettyProvider](https://github.com/exploit-org/netarmor-reactor-netty) - For reactor netty based servers.

 To use it, please add following dependency:
 ### Maven